 The United States offers no shortage of condominiums.
-In fact, there are over 30 million condo units in this country, most (if not all) of which belong in condo associations.
-In St. Cloud, condo associations include 1340 Condominium Association, River’s Edge, and the Lofts.
+In fact, there are over 30 million condo units in this country, most (if not all) of which belong to condo associations.
+In St. Cloud, condo associations include the 1340 Condominium Association, River’s Edge, and the Lofts.

 Due to the difficult nature of association management, board members typically outsource the job to a professional management company.
 An HOA management company can ensure your community continues to operate smoothly, giving the board more time to concentrate on projects and decisions.

 A St. Cloud association management company can offer you the following services: